 When was it first used?: 1978

-What makes this rifle one of the best?: The FAMAS has a very high fire rate of 1,100 round per minute.
+What makes this rifle one of the best?: The FAMAS has a very high fire rate of 1,100 rounds per minute.
 It is also one of the most distinctive rifles in the world.

-It is more commonly called "Le Clairon" (The Bugle) by the French military and has been in use since 1978.
+It is more popularly called "Le Clairon" (The Bugle) by the French military, due to its distinctive shape, and has been in use since 1978.
 Like the SA80 it has a distinctive bullpup configuration and also fires the NATO standard 5.56 mm round.

 A G2 variant was developed in the mid-1990s but French serviceman prefers to use the older F1 as their primary rifle.
 It is currently being replaced with the Heckler and Koch 416 F rifle.

-Design company and country of origin: ArmaLite Inc - USA
+Design company and country of origin: ArmaLite Inc - the USA

 When was it first used?: 1964

-What makes this rifle one of the best?: The M16 is most produced 5.56 mm caliber rifle in the world
+What makes this rifle one of the best?: The M16 is the most-produced 5.56 mm caliber rifle in the world

 The U.S. Army was on the hunt for a new assault rifle in the 1950s.
 It needed to be lightweight and chambered for an intermediate charge.

-It entered service in 1964 and was almost immediately tested in anger in the jungles of the Vietnam War.
+It entered service in 1964 and was almost immediately tested in combat in the Vietnam War.
 A few years later it was replaced with the M16A1 and has undergone various upgrades over the decades until its widespread replacement by the M4 in the U.S. Armed Forces.

 Worldwide, it is still widely used today with over 8 million units made over the years.
-This makes it the most-produced firearm for it 5.56 mm caliber.
+This makes it the most-produced firearm for its 5.56 mm caliber.

 Design company and country of origin: Kalashnikov -Russia